An essential part of processing payments is managing payouts and when your sellers get their funds.

 type of updated.

-When performing Settlement payouts, Finix submits Funding Transfers to the most recently added Payment Instrument for the user by default.
+When performing Settlement payouts, Finix submits Funding Transfers to the most recently added Payment Instrument for a given

 e.g., A user or sub-merchant has several Payment Instruments associated with its Identity.